-On a fine February morning, Tah and I set out to experience something really extraordinary in Delhi.
+On a fine February morning, Tah and I set out to experience something really extraordinary in northern India.
 Yes, we visited a Gurudwara!
 Read on to know what to do and what kind of experience you will attain in that divine destination

 What is Gurudwara?

 Gurudwara is the worship place of Sikhs.
 People from any religion can assemble at this place and worship the Guru.
 A Darbar Sahib is present in each Gurudwara which is actually a sculpture of Guru Granth Sahib.
 The Raagis are people who sing about the Guru.
 They are also present in the main hall Gurudwara.
 The main Gurudwara or the most popular one is located in Amritsar, Punjab.
 However, the first of Gurudwaras were constructed in Kartarpur, Punjab in 1521.
 This is located on the banks of river Ravi.
 The famous shrine of Guru Nanak Dev is placed there.

 Delhi, being famous for so many historical places and cultural centers, is also well-known for Bangla Sahib Gurudwara.
 It was initially a bungalow that belonged to Raja Jai Singh and was called ‘Jai Singh Pura’.
 It was constructed in 1783.
 Guru Har Krishan Ji, the eighth Sikh Guru is said to have resided here in 1664 after which it was converted into the Bangla Sahib Gurudwara.
 People of any religion can visit this place to experience pure bliss.